ADMINISTRATIVE UNITS OF MONGOLIA

 Demographics

-This region is inhabited by the Khalkha, Buryat, Barga, and Uzemchin ethnic groups and is divided into 17 soums and 67 baghs.
-55% of the population lives in Choibalsan – the administrative centre of the province – which is considered a key economic backbone for the southern region.
-Having once had the lowest score on the Human Development Index, Choibalsan has sharply turned itself around in recent years and is now the highest-ranking administrative unit in the country.
+This region is inhabited by the Khalkha, Buryat, Barga, and Uzemchin ethnic groups.
+About 55% of the population resides in Choibalsan, the administrative center of the province, which serves as a key economic hub for the eastern region.
+Once having the lowest score on the Human Development Index, Choibalsan has made a remarkable turnaround in recent years and is now the highest-ranking administrative unit in the country.

 Economy